OOPMan/XBOFS.win/docs/binding_buide.md

 The Control Binding system also introduces the concept of alternate bindings.
 Simply put, this enables you to configure two different bindings for a given control on your **XBO Fight Stick**.
 Access to the alternate binding for a given control is provided by the
-**XBox Guide Button** which has been repurposed to function as a modifer button, similar to the *Shift* key on your keyboard.
+**XBox Guide Button** which has been repurposed to function as a modifier button, similar to the *Shift* key on your keyboard.

 The utility of the Control Binding system may not immediately obvious but once you consider that whereas a **XBO Fight Stick** provides
 15 unique inputs (11 buttons and 4 directions) the **Virtual XBox 360 Controller** has many more (2 analog thumbsticks, 2 analog triggers,